 - (Optional) Change the default local Autonomous System Number (ASN).

-All route-based VPNs in the SDDC use the same local ASN value in their implementation of BGP.
-It cannot be the same as the remote ASN for any configured VPN connections.
-The default value is 65000.
-To change this, click EDIT LOCAL ASN, enter a new value in the range 64521 to 65535, and click APPLY.
+All route-based VPNs in the SDDC default to ASN 65000.
+If the remote ASN for any configured VPN connection also has this value, click EDIT LOCAL ASN, enter a new value in the range 64521 to 65535, and click APPLY.

 - Click ADD VPN and give the new VPN a Name.